COVID-19 - information and guidance for social, community, and residential care settings

 Infection Prevention and Control

-Agency staff should follow the same NIPCM community IPC COVID-19 guidance as permanent staff.
+Agency staff should follow the same NIPCM Appendix 21: COVID-19 Pandemic IPC Controls for Health and Social Care Settings as permanent staff.

 Support all staff to become fully vaccinated as soon as possible to protect service users and other staff.
 Vaccination status should not be a barrier to staff starting work in the setting.
 It is strongly advised and work placements should be risk assessed.